Choose a Chapter

 Andrews says, “If you're going through a balance sheet reconciliation for the first time, you need to understand the ins and outs of that account and what has been happening.”
 Ask yourself if it’s correct, and if it isn’t, you have the opportunity to fix the process moving forward.

-Best practices for building a process
+Best practices for building an account reconciliation process

 Accounting teams have become valued partners within organizations.
 They no longer just function in the background but are asked for information that provides decision-making insights.
 The faster your team can put processes in place that allow you to play this critical role, the better.
 Best practices help you build a functional reconciliation workflow from the start.
 They are: